AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “You had me at acausality,” Alex said.
 “Given what you described, the treasury market allows us to send messages to our past selves.”

 Powell nodded approvingly.
-“This is the true history of the modern Fed born amid the flames of the Second World War.
+“This is the true history of the modern Fed, born amid the flames of the Second World War.
 From the moment Marriner Stoddard Eccles received an anonymous manuscript in 1941.
-That is why we control the most liquid predictive market in the world and train a global network of traders and investors to do our bidding.”
+This is why we control the most liquid predictive market in the world and train a global network of traders and investors to do our bidding.”

 This was all so ridiculous to Williams, but less so to Alex.
 She had nursed her own private doubts about the Federal Reserve’s mandate of late, opinions which she dared not air in public.
 The retconned creation mythology of the Federal Reserve embodied by the dual-but-actually-triple mandate had always struck her as a theologico-monetary Nicene Creed.